- Research shows that collaborative problem solving leads to better outcomes.

 There may be no “I” in team, but being part of a team can help you grow.
 “By sharing information and essentially cross training each other, each individual member of the team can flourish,” says Murphy.
 You might discover new concepts from colleagues with different experiences.
 You can also learn from someone else’s mistakes, which helps you sidestep future errors.

-You might even learn something new about yourself, says Susan McDaniel, PhD, a psychologist at the University of Rochester Medical Center and one of the guest editors of “The Science of Teamwork”.
+You might even learn something new about yourself, says Dr. Susan McDaniel, a psychologist at the University of Rochester Medical Center and one of the guest editors of America Psychologist’s special edition on “The Science of Teamwork.”

 “We all have blind spots about our behaviors and strengths that we may be unaware of, and feedback from a team member can expose them,” she says.
 Recognizing these strengths and addressing the weaknesses can make you a better team member, and even a better person.
 “Maybe working in a team you’ll discover you could be a better listener.
 That’s a skill you can grow in, and then take home and use to improve your family interactions,” McDaniel points out.